suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 ## suit-parameter-use-before {#suit-parameter-use-before}

 An expiry date for the use of the manifest encoded as the positive integer number of seconds since 1970-01-01.
 Implementations that use this parameter MUST use a 64-bit internal representation of the integer.
-Used with {{suit-condition-use-before}}
+Used with {{suit-condition-use-before}}.

 ## suit-parameter-minimum-battery